 The Australian Government Hearing Services Program is managed by the Office of Hearing Services (OHS).
 Eligible individuals are able to access a range of hearing services through the OHS voucher system.

-These services are typically available to Centrelink pensioners, some veterans and their dependent.
+These services are typically available to Centrelink pensioners, some veterans and their dependents.

 - Hearing assessments

 - A range of fully subsidised basic hearing aids (or assistive listening devices)

 - Ongoing support and maintenance (including battery supply), which may incur an annual fee.